raodssushi3/ST-KIN/README.md

 ## Get Started
 1. Install Python = 3.10, Pytorch = 1.9.1.
 2. Download dataset at https://timeseriesclassification.com.
-4. we will release the training and evaluation scripts, upon the formal acceptance of our paper.
+4. We will release the training and evaluation scripts, upon the formal acceptance of our paper.

 ## Run_Demo
-python Run_Demo.py
+We provide a runnable demo script that performs inference on sample data. python Run_Demo.py

 ## Main Result